JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 ## Question 4
 **What was encoded?**
 This question can also be answered with the content from question 2.
-However we need to do some addition steps.
+However we need to do some additional steps.
 Once we found the encoded value, we head to [CyberChef](https://gchq.github.io/CyberChef/) and paste the encoded value into the "Input" field.
-As a recipe we chose "From Base64" and we should get our answer.
+As a recipe we choose "From Base64" and we should get our answer.

 ## Question 5
 **What password was set for the new user account?**
-It took me quite some time to figure this one out to be honest.
+It took me quite a bit of time to figure this one out to be honest.
 I was way too focused on PowerShell and forgot basic windows tools that can be used to modify user accounts and groups.
 Unfortunately the existing wazuh rules did not help me either.
-So what did I check for?
+So, what did I check for?
 Probably the first thing I looked for was any kind of PowerShell call that might be related to user creation:
 ```
 New-LocalUser